 There are few things sadder than going by one of your favorite boutique retailers and finding an empty store with a sign For Lease posted in the window.

-It means someone’s dream has come to an end and many employees’ way of living have been erased.
+It means someone’s dream has come to an end and many employees’ livelihoods may have been erased.

-Many times prior to 2020 I'd read an interview by a local store owner on that last day and they'd say it was the economy and online competition.
+Many times before the pandemic I'd read an interview by a local store owner on that last day and they'd say it was the economy and online competition.

 What really has happened in most instances is that the owner was in over their head.

-One day I received a call from someone with a mall store who told me their partner worked six days open to close and they had just two part-timers.
+One day I received a call from someone from a mall store who told me their partner worked six days open to close and they had just two part-timers.